Welcome to the Abingdon Music Festival!

 The Festival concert featured an enjoyable variety of performances selected from across the gamut of classes, including two harpists and the first Family ensemble for many years.

-The 2023 CONCERTO Competition was held on Sunday 30 April, in the Silk Hall, Radley College (by kind permission).
-It attracted 14 competitors on a pleasing variety of instruments, from whom Edward Harris-Brown emerged as the winner with a highly impressive performance of Bartok’s ultra-virtuosic 1st Piano Concerto.
-Edward gave his prize performance with the Abingdon & District Music Society Orchestra on Saturday 09 March 2024, performing Ravel’s G major Concerto, followed by an impressive improvisation on an audience-generated 4-note sequence as an encore.
+The 2026 CONCERTO Competition was held on Sunday 19 April, in the newly rebuilt Silk Hall, Radley College (by kind permission).
+It attracted 18 competitors on a pleasing variety of instruments, from whom Victoria de Melo emerged as the winner with a highly impressive performance of Saint-Saens’ 2nd Piano Concerto.
+Victoria will give her prize performance with the Abingdon & District Music Society Orchestra on Saturday 06 March 2027.

 ______________________________________________________________________________